Stoke Park School - Microcosm magazine, Summer 1949

 Photo from "The History of Stoke" by T. A. Blyth.

 In 1907 the property sold for £5,750 and the name was changed to Harefield.
 Twelve years later it became the home for the newly founded Stoke Park Select School for Girls.
-It remained their fond home until 1947, when a new purpose-built school was erected in Dane Road, where it still flourishes.
-However, since 1975 it has been a mixed comprehensive school.
+It remained their fond home until 1947, when the pupils and teachers moved to their new purpose-built school in Dane Road.
+This new premises had actually been built in anticipation of opening in 1939.
+However, the outbreak of war put that on hold and the new building was put to use temporarily as a Fire Station, manned by the Auxiliary Fire Service.
+From 1947 Stoke Park remained a girls' grammar school until 1975, when boys started to attend what had become a mixed comprehensive school.

 I have been very fortunate to remain in touch with Muriel Wells, who used to be a pupil at Stoke Park when it was still in the house at Bray's Lane.
 (She has also shared her schoolday memories with us all.)
 My special thanks go to Muriel for giving me such useful background information about the school, including this photograph on the right, and a copy of the Microcosm school magazine, in which an ex-pupil wrote a detailed and charismatic account of the school's early days for the 1949 Summer edition, which is transcribed below.
 Without these, this article could not have been included on the website.